 A Fellow of the Institute of Chartered Accountants in England and Wales, Mr Mocatta was appointed to the Board in 1985 and served as Deputy Chairman from 1993 until May 2002.
 He is also a Director of several subsidiaries of the Company.
 Mr Mocatta is an Executive Director of Sir Elly Kadoorie & Sons Limited, overseeing a number of Kadoorie family interests in Hong Kong and overseas and, as such, is associated with the major shareholders of the Company.
 He holds other non-executive positions including Vice Chairman of CLP Holdings Limited and Chairman of CLP Power Hong Kong Limited, CLP Properties Ltd., CLP Property Investment Limited, Castle Peak Power Company Limited and Hong Kong Pumped Storage Development Company, Limited.
 Mr Mocatta is also an Alternate Director for The Hon.
-Sir Michael Kadoorie in CK Hutchison Holdings Limited until July 2015.
+Sir Michael Kadoorie in CK Hutchison Holdings Limited.
+He was an Alternate Director for The Hon.
+Sir Michael Kadoorie in Hutchison Whampoa Limited until July 2015.
 He is 63 years old.